Health Tips | 28/01/2026

 Ramadan food

-Eggs are a great source of protein and essential vitamins.
-They are also packed with iron and zinc which will help to boost energy levels and immunity while fasting.
-Have your eggs boiled, poached, scrambled or in an omelette and keep yourself fuller for longer throughout the day.
+Eggs are a high-quality source of protein and essential vitamins.
+They also contain iron and zinc, which help support energy levels and immune function during fasting.
+Eggs can be boiled, poached, scrambled, or cooked into an omelette to help you feel fuller for longer.

 Ramadan food